MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 By default, an index syntax method has the following type constraints:

-**Its subject type (first argument) must be a reference to a single type defined in the same module as the marked function.** This means that we cannot define index syntax methods for tuples, type parameters, or values:
+**Its subject type (first argument) must be a reference to a single type defined in the same module as the marked function.** This means that you cannot define index syntax methods for tuples, type parameters, or values:

 ```move